rohgoyal/getting-started/toolkit/1b/README.md

 ###### Test with the _API Manager test tool_
 - In the **Assemble** tab,
-  - Start the local test server by clicking on **Start servers** icon at the bottom of the screenshot_start-server-1
+  - Start the local test server by clicking on **Start servers** icon at the bottom of the screen
     ![](images/screenshot_start-server-1.png)

 - Click ► to test your API proxy's target invocation